loures90/Full-stack-stock-app/infinity-back/requirements/update.md

 ## Update a Product

-- x - Should update a Product at **Put** route (/product/:product_id).
+- V - Should update a Product at **Put** route (/product/:product_id).

-- x - Should status 200 on success and the product updated.
+- V - Should status 200 on success and the product updated.

-- x - Should return status 400 if an invalid value is imputed.
+- V - Should return status 400 if an invalid value is imputed.

-- x - Should return status 404 if product is not found.
+- V - Should return status 404 if product is not found.

-- x - Should return status 500 on server error.
+- V - Should return status 500 on server error.